apify/apify-docs/content/academy/web_scraping_for_beginners/data_extraction/devtools_continued.md

     const titleElement = product.querySelector('a.product-item__title');
     const title = titleElement.textContent.trim();

-    const priceElement = subwoofer.querySelector('span.price');
+    const priceElement = product.querySelector('span.price');
     const price = priceElement.childNodes[2].nodeValue.trim();

     results.push({ title, price });
 }
 ```

-After running the code, you'll see `24` printed to the Console.
+After running the code, you'll see **24** printed to the Console.
 That's because the `results` array includes 24 products.

 Now, run this command in the Console to print all the products: